ediboc/EA-test/README.md

 *NN_model.h5*:Neural network model used to classify comments

 ### 3.2 Get comments from Twitter
-Notebook **Get_tweets.ipynb** where we will get tweets and their location related to FIFA20
+Notebook **Get_tweets.ipynb** where we will get tweets and their location related to FIFA20, saved in the file tweetsDB.csv

 resulting file:
 *DFtweets.csv:*  dataframe of tweets with info of user, location, date of creation and text